-Why Neither Monogamy Nor Polyamory Are More Natural
+Why Neither Monogamy Nor Polyamory Is More Natural

 red apple with a carved heartSince it is Valentine’s Day, this article is about romance.
 And since this is Mindful Construct, it’s about how we can mindfully construct our ideas about romance, with respect to the monogamy-polyamory debate.